RS Metrics and Cognizant Debut Analytics for Climate Insights Powered By Google Cloud

 The solution can assist companies with quantifying and analyzing their environmental, climate, and physical risk performance.

-RS Metric's use of Google Cloud's AI capabilities to develop cutting-edge solutions can help customers drive digital innovation at scale.”NEW YORK, NEW YORK, UNITED STATES, May 14, 2024 /EINPresswire.com/ -- During this year’s Google Cloud Next event, RS Metrics, a leading provider of Geospatial climate and Biodiversity data, shared its newest collaboration with Cognizant, a global systems integrator and provider of sustainability engineering solutions.
+RS Metric's use of Google Cloud's AI capabilities to develop cutting-edge solutions can help customers drive digital innovation at scale.”NEW YORK, NY, UNITED STATES, May 15, 2024 /EINPresswire.com/ -- During this year’s Google Cloud Next event, RS Metrics, a leading provider of Geospatial climate and Biodiversity data, shared its newest collaboration with Cognizant, a global systems integrator and provider of sustainability engineering solutions.

 — Rodrigo Rocha, Head of Global Apps ISV Partnerships at Google Cloud